David Rubenstein

 The Carlyle Group

-David Rubenstein is a co-founder and co-executive chairman of The Carlyle Group, one of the world’s largest and most successful investment firms.
-Mr. Rubenstein co-founded the firm in 1987.
-Since then, Carlyle has grown into a firm managing $210 billion from 31 offices around the world.
+David M. Rubenstein is Co-Founder and Co-Chairman of The Carlyle Group, one of the world’s largest and most successful private investment firms.
+Established in 1987, Carlyle now manages $385 billion from 29 offices around the world.

-Mr. Rubenstein is the chairman of the boards of trustees at the John F. Kennedy Center for the Performing Arts, the Smithsonian Institution, and the Council on Foreign Relations, a fellow of the Harvard Corporation, and a trustee of the National Gallery of Art, the University of Chicago, Memorial Sloan-Kettering Cancer Center, Johns Hopkins Medicine, Lincoln Center for the Performing Arts, the Institute for Advanced Study, the Brookings Institution, and the World Economic Forum.
+Mr. Rubenstein is Chairman of the Boards of the John F. Kennedy Center for the Performing Arts, the Council on Foreign Relations, the National Gallery of Art, the Economic Club of Washington, and the University of Chicago; a Trustee of Memorial Sloan-Kettering Cancer Center, Johns Hopkins Medicine, the Institute for Advanced Study, the National Constitution Center, the Brookings Institution, and the World Economic Forum; and a Director of the Lincoln Center for the Performing Arts and the American Academy of Arts and Sciences, among other board seats.